 team with enormous knowledge while serving as the Chief Business Officer.
 Dustin has experience working with adults and older adults with a vast array of medical conditions and cognitive and physical disabilities in a variety of settings.
 Dustin skillfully blends a person-environment-occupation approach to treatment with his aptitude for analyzing problems from multiple angles to develop practical and effective solutions for his clients.
 His areas of expertise include: the proper implementation of adaptive equipment, assistive technology training, and driver rehabilitation.
 He is extremely passionate about helping people to overcome personal challenges to living their life to the fullest.
 Dustin is in the process of obtaining a Certified Aging-in-Place Specialist (CAPS) certification in order to expand upon skilled service provision to the older adult population.

-Julie Waller, OTR/L, CBIS received a Master of Science in Occupational Therapy from Brenau University in 2018.
+Julie Waller, OTR/L, ECHM, CBIS received a Master of Science in Occupational Therapy from Brenau University in 2018.
 Julie serves as the team's Chief Administrative Officer.
 She is a highly skilled Certified Brain Injury Specialist and has experience working with adults and older adults with a variety of cognitive deficits.
+Julie also has an Executive Certificate in Home Modification (ECHM) from the University of Southern California Leonard Davis School of Gerontology.
 She is experienced in conducting IADL assessments, home assessments, and modifications with clients in their respective communities.
 Julie works within the Person-Environment-Occupation model of practice to identify a client’s functional abilities and how they are shaped by the environment in which they perform desired daily tasks.
 If barriers are present, she works with the client to determine well-suited, client-focused modifications or compensatory strategies that will support function and improve quality of life.
-Julie is currently obtaining an Executive Certificate in Home Modification (ECHM) in order to continue growing as a professional and providing current, evidence-based practice to all of Enabled Living's clientele.

 West Green, MSOT, OTR/L